The Bankrate promise

 “If they try to fund their entire retirement on Social Security, they’re going to quickly find they’ll need to downsize in terms of housing and also in transportation and entertainment,” he says.

-“Social Security is only designed to replace about 40 percent of your income,” says Tony Drake, a CFP and founder of Drake & Associates.
+“Social Security is only designed to replace about 40 percent of your income,” says Tony Drake, a CFP and founder of Drake & Associates in the Milwaukee area.
 “Most people will need at least 80 percent of their pre-retirement income to maintain the lifestyle they want in retirement.”

 And with all that free time in retirement, you may be inclined to increase your spending well beyond that 80 percent level, Drake suggests.
 Healthcare is another expense that may consume a much larger portion of retirees’ budgets than they initially suspect.